francescodelduchetto/LincolnRobocupWebsite/content/competitions.md

 # Competitions Organised

 ## The PUB.R Competition - ICRA 2023, London, United Kingdom.
-## *The Preparation and dish Up of an English Breakfast with Robots*
+### *The Preparation and dish Up of an English Breakfast with Robots*
 The default platforms provided are the TIAGo robots (the same we use for the RoboCup@HOME competitions).
-They have to autonomously prepare a cooked breakfast and present it to chefs for judging.\
+They have to autonomously prepare a cooked breakfast and present it to chefs for judging.
-Organised by the Universities of Lincoln and Cambridge - including Francesco Del Duchetto, Marc Hanheide and Elizabeth Sklar.
+Organised by the Universities of Lincoln and Cambridge - including Francesco Del Duchetto and Marc Hanheide.